Derek’s lifelong love of metal goes back to the ’70s when he became a UK underground legend for sharing tapes of the most obscure American bands.

 We wanted to read a magazine that cared whether Aerosmith’s ‘Rocks’ is better than ‘Toys In The Attic’, whether Maiden were mightier with Di’anno than Dickinson, whether Journey’s ‘Escape’ is the greatest AOR album ever and if Rob Halford bought his stage gear from M&S. Or was it S&M?

-This is the kind of stuff that has kept Derek Oliver, Howard Johnson and Malcolm Dome awake for years.
-Throughout the ’80s they had endless arguments about the minutiae of metal over beers in the Coffee House pub next door to the old Kerrang! offices in London’s Carnaby Street.
-They’re still at it today.
-Amazingly, they’re still friends.
+This is the kind of stuff that kept Derek Oliver, Howard Johnson and Malcolm Dome awake at night for years.
+Throughout the ’80s they had endless discussions about the minutiae of rock and metal over drinks in the Coffee House pub next door to the old Kerrang! offices in London’s Carnaby Street.
+And their friendship endured.
+Sadly Malcolm passed away in 2021.